calblueprint/dccentralkitchen/docs/shared/privacypolicy.md

 #### Links to Other Websites

 Our app contains links that lead to other websites.
-If you click on these links, Healthy Corners Rewards app is not held responsible for your data and privacy protection.
+If you click on these links, we are not held responsible for your data and privacy protection.
 Visiting those websites is not governed by this privacy policy agreement.
 Make sure to read the privacy policy documentation of the external website.

 ## Access to Information